Mary Russell Mitford: Later life and death

-Mitford met Elizabeth Barrett Browning in 1836, and their acquaintance ripened into a warm friendship.
+Mitford met Elizabeth Barrett Browning in 1836 and their acquaintance ripened into a warm friendship.

 The strain of poverty told on Mitford's work, for although her books sold at high prices, her income did not keep pace with her father's extravagances.
 In 1837, however, she received a civil list pension, and five years later, on 11 December 1842, her father died.
 A subscription was raised to pay his debts, and the surplus increased Mary's income.

 In 1851 she moved from Three Mile Cross to a cottage in Swallowfield, three miles away, where she remained for the rest of her life.
 She died there on 10 January 1855, after being injured in a carriage accident the previous December.
-She is buried in the churchyard.
+She was buried there in the churchyard.

+Legacy

+Her life was dramatised in the 1940 Australian radio play Three Mile Cross by Catherine Shepherd.